-The type of withdrawal you experience will vary; depending on what drug you are stopping.
+The type of withdrawal you experience will depend on what drug you are stopping.
 There are some symptoms that will be similar for all drugs, and some that will be different.
 Withdrawal from many drugs, for example, often include symptoms like fatigue and cravings.
 But only specific ones cause tremors, muscle aches, panic attacks, and/or life-threatening seizures.

 Drug withdrawal is very difficult to go through.
 It happens when someone stops the use of an addictive substance.
-It can also occur when you cut down on how much or how often you use.
+It can also occur when cutting down on how much or how often the drug is used.

-As we mentioned previously, different drugs produce a variety of withdrawal symptoms.
-In general, you should expect some physical, mental, and/or emotional reactions when you stop using.
-There may be several days when you do not feel like yourself.
+Different drugs produce a variety of withdrawal symptoms.
+In general, users should expect some physical, mental, and/or emotional reactions when they stop using.
+There may be several days when you they do not feel like yourself themselves.

 In this video, a recovered drug addict talks about what different types of drug withdrawal feels like:

-There are several factors that influence what your experience with drug withdrawal will be like.
+There are several factors that influence what an addict’s experience with drug withdrawal will be like.
 These include:

 Any drug that causes an addiction will probably lead to withdrawal symptoms when it is stopped.
 But it is important to understand what will happen to you based on the drug you are using.

 There are both legal and illegal opioids that can lead to addiction.
 Some examples of these drugs include:

 Opioid withdrawal symptoms can be very severe, and many people are scared to stop taking them for this reason.
 Some of the more common symptoms of opioid withdrawal include: